cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 This specification defines the general way to send tx bytes from a controller chain, on an already established ica-channel, to an host chain.
 The host chain is responsible for deserializing and executing the tx bytes and the controller chain must know how the host chain will handle the tx bytes in advance of sending a packet, thus this must be negotiated during channel creation.

 The ICS-27 version 2 is composed of two subprotocols, namely `icaControlling` and `icaHosting`.
 The *icaControlling* must be implemented on the controlling chain and is responsible for sending IBC packets to register and manage interchain accounts on the host chain.
-The *icaHosting* must be implemented on the host chain and is responsible for receiving IBC packets, generate addresses and executing transactions on behalf of the controller chain.
+The *icaHosting* must be implemented on the host chain and is responsible for receiving IBC packets to generate addresses and execute transactions on behalf of the controller chain.

 ## Technical specification